phalcon/documentation/docs/views.md

 ## Template Engines

 Template Engines help designers to create views without the use of complicated syntax.
-Phalcon includes a powerful and fast templating engine called [Volt][volt] that helps with view development while not sacrificing processing speed.
+Phalcon includes a fast templating engine called [Volt][volt] that helps with view development while not sacrificing processing speed.

 ### PHP